tanayayaya1406/SKILLLAB_PROR-2026-Synapse/README.md

 The Raspberry Pi is used because it can handle multiple sensors and supports Bluetooth communication.
 The ultrasonic sensor is used for long-range obstacle detection, while the IR sensor detects nearby objects.
 This combination improves accuracy.
 The touch sensor is easy to use and allows quick SOS triggering.
-The buzzer or vibration motor gives immediate feedback to the user.
+The buzzing sound gives immediate feedback to the user.
 The DHT11 sensor is added for environmental monitoring and future improvements.
 A battery pack is used to make the system portable.